Danle33/EarTraining/README.md

 # Simple Ear Trainer

 A lightweight Java Swing application designed for ear training.
-App allows users to switch between piano and guitar, choose same octave mode and change the timing of the notes.
+App allows users to switch between piano and guitar, choose same octave mode and change timing of the notes.

 ## How to Run